 I am chair of Solent Running Sisters, a local women's running club, and particularly enjoy coaching beginners.
 I am a very slow runner myself - and I love exploring the local trails on foot and on my mountain bike, I cycle to work most days."

 Anne was elected to the Parish Council when it was formed in 1996.
 She is Chair of the Buildings Committee and is on the Finance & General Purposes Committee.
 She is also part of the Carnival Working Group, the Communications & Engagement Working Group, the Cemetery Working Group and the Standing Orders Working Group.
 In addition she is the Parish representative for local charities and represents the Parish at the Eastleigh District Association of Local Councils.
-She is also a member of both the Bishopstoke Memorial Hall and the Bishopstoke Community Association.
+She is also a member of the Bishopstoke Community Association.